Should Natural Family Planning (NFP) be a practiced by every Catholic married couple?

 And according to the author of that article, every couple should make use of NFP, whether you use NFP to achieve conception or to avoid it.

 As you might imagine, I am not ready to agree to end the discussion on NFP.
-As I wrote earlier this week, NFP ought not be practiced as a lifestyle, for the duration of marriage, by default—but rather, only when grave circumstances require it.
+As I wrote earlier, NFP ought not be practiced as a lifestyle, for the duration of marriage, by default—but rather, only when grave circumstances require it.
 Instead, I propose there remains validity to the practice of Providentialism, as I wrote a couple days ago, as well.

 While I realize the radio host calls for the end to the debate over NFP, I am asking that we all keep the discussion alive.